caiofranchi/fsloader/readme.md

 # FSLoader

- A complete and lightweight(~14kb) lib for single loading, queue loading and preloading assets.
+ A complete and lightweight lib for single loading, queue loading and preloading HTML assets.

 ## FEATURES